sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   2) The container images are stored in container registry, like Azure Container Registry
   3) Manifests are applied in master.
      For a better control, manifests can be checked into a github repo.
-     A tool can watch for updates and apply manifest.
+     A tool can watch for updates and apply manifest on each update or remove, if manifest is deleted.
-  4) Configure SONiC switches with VIP of the cluster 5 Run a script on switch to join the master, transparently or on user control.
+  4) Configure SONiC switches with VIP of the cluster
+  5) Run a config command on switch to join the master on user control or transparently.
-  6) For any new manifest, the master applies to all eligible nodes.
+  6) For any new manifest, the master applies it to all eligible nodes.
       * The node downloads the container image from URL in the manifest
       * The container is started in the node with runtime setup as described in manifest
   7) For any manifest update, the master does the following on all eligible nodes